tesseract-ocr/tessdoc/The-Hallucination-Effect.md

 ## Conclusion
 Mostly, The Hallucination Effect is a product of the text that have been used to create the `traineddata` model.
 * To combat such effect, one should refer from excessive use of a single element/form/character/ etc...
-Also, one should use a vast and diverse text input for training, while cleaning and removing the parts that you deem unnecessary.
+Also, one should use a vast and diverse text input for training, while cleaning and removing the parts that you deem unnecessary, because `Neural Networks` also learn patterns & language behavior.